onflow/cadence/docs/language.md

 `AnyStruct` is the top type of all non-resource types, i.e., all non-resource types are a subtype of it.

-`AnyResource` is the top type of all resource types.
+`@AnyResource` is the top type of all resource types.

 ```cadence
 // Declare a variable that has the type `AnyStruct`.